zy10h/Youth-Football-Team-Management-System/README.md

 - The system supports dynamic data creation
 - No initial database data is required
 - Data can be created via UI or API during runtime
+- The mobile application communicates with the same REST API backend as the web application

 ---